neel132/rn-training-mk/README.md

 3. **TouchableOpacity** (if you want to make any area clickable you wrap with TouchableOpacity, it brings down the opacity of that area)
 4. **FlatList** (you can optimise your list using this.)
 5. **Image** (it helps to show the image either remote or local)

+# Styling with React Native
+There are two ways in which styling works
+1. Using StyleSheet
+2. Without using StyleSheet (also acts as inline styling),

+**I. Using StyleSheet**
+	a.
+We need to import StyleSheet from react-native library
+	b.
+For creating styles we need to use create method from StyleSheet
+	Syntax: const styles = StyleSheet.create({})

+**II Inline StyleSheet**
+	a.
+We are allowed to write object inside the style prop for each valid component
+	Syntax: <View style={{ borderWidth: 1 }}>